gradle/gradle/design-docs/managed-component-model.md

 ### Open Issues

-`ModelSet` contrat does not allow to specify the type of element when adding one.
+`ModelSet` contract does not allow to specify the type of element when adding one.
 The `elementType` is always used.
 In other words, there's no way to add an element of a different type that the `ModelSet` parameterized one.

 So, this test has not been implemented:

 - Add `ModelSetIntegrationTest.reasonable error message when creating a non-constructible type`.

+## Backlog

+- `ModelMap` Does not fail when type not within bounds is created or added.
+- There are inconsistent error messages when a 'schema' vs 'node-initialization' problem is found with a `@Managed` type
+    - For example, adding a read-only property of type `boolean` and `Boolean` fail in completely different ways

 ## Story: Validate model types more eagerly